 Did you know that your gut bacteria are also responsible for detoxifying your estrogens?
 If your gut bacteria is out of balance this can cause your body to reabsorb estrogens.
 So it is important to make sure that you have a good balance of beneficial bacteria in your gut.

 If you are doing a blood test to assess your level of estrogen and progesterone then it is very important that you know on what day of your cycle the test was performed.
 This makes a big difference when interpreting your results as these hormones fluctuate through out the menstrual cycle.
-One of the best ways to know if you have estrogen dominance is to look at your periods, are they heavy? do you experience flooding? then it is very likely that you have estrogen dominance or estrogen excess.
+One of the best ways to know if you have estrogen excess is to look at your periods, are they heavy? do you experience flooding? do you notice blood clots? then it is very likely that you have estrogen excess.